Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Introduction

 In accelerator physics, the stable region around the origin is referred to as the Dynamic Aperture (DA)~\cite{chao2023handbook}.
 Its projection onto the transverse plane at the injection point determines whether an injected beam can be successfully captured.
 The maximum allowable relative momentum deviation ($\Delta P / P_0$) along the longitudinal direction, known as the Local Momentum Aperture (LMA), governs the probability of particle survival following intra-beam scattering.
 Thus, achieving sufficient DA and LMA is a fundamental requirement in lattice design.

-It is generally believed that by controlling certain parameterized nonlinear performance indicators -- such as Resonance Driving Terms (RDTs), Amplitude-Dependent Detuning (ADD), and chromaticity -- the onset of chaotic motion can be delayed.
+At National Synchrotron Light Source II (NSLS-II), our previous design philosophy was that, by controlling specific nonlinear performance parameters -- including Resonance Driving Terms (RDTs), Amplitude-Dependent Detuning (ADD), and chromaticity -- we could effectively push the onset of chaotic motion to larger amplitudes.
 Since nonlinear dynamics cannot be fully described analytically, numerical simulations remain indispensable for confirming long-term stability.
 However, long-term tracking is both computationally intensive and provides only limited physics insight into the underlying dynamics.
 The development of more efficient physics-guided lattice design approaches remains an active area of research.
-At NSLS-II, various chaos indicators have been utilized as the optimization objectives in recent years.
+Various Chaos Indicators (CI) have been utilized as the optimization objectives in recent years.
 In this paper, we present a comprehensive comparison of two representative solutions obtained using different approaches: minimizing RDTs and suppressing chaos.